MathLib Docs MathLib Docs

 Parameters

-Type | Name | Description |
+Type Name Description

-int | integer | Dividend, an integer. |
+Dividend, an integer.

-int | modulus | Modulus, a positive integer. |
+Modulus, a positive integer.

 Returns

-Type | Description |
+Type Description

 Remarks

-This is useful in contexts where closeness to zero is desired, such as balanced systems or modular
+For both positive and negative integer, the result minimizes |r|, providing a "balanced" or symmetric result.
+This is useful in contexts where closeness to zero is desired, such as balanced systems or modular arithmetic with minimal magnitude deviation.

 For example:

-is already closest to zero.
+• 9 Mod 7 yields 2, as 2 is already closest to zero.

 Sign(int)

-Returns a value indicating the sign of the specified integer
+Returns a value indicating the sign of the specified integer.

 Declaration